Last Updated on November 26, 2021

 What is the meaning of the Hebrew word Gushpnanka – גשפנקה?

-So you've been in Israel for a decade or more (or perhaps a bit less) and you are still learning new Hebrew words in your workplace, from your Israeli friends and hopefully also from the media.
-All of a sudden you'll come across a new word that leaves you baffled.
-It does not sound like anything you've ever heard before, it's difficult to trace its root form (the 3 letter word that is the basis of most Hebrew words) and it sticks in your mind for days - you have to find out what it means.
+So you’ve been in Israel for a decade or more and you are still learning new Hebrew words in your workplace, from your Israeli friends and hopefully also from the media.
+All of a sudden you come across a new word that leaves you baffled.
+It does not sound like anything you’ve ever heard before, it’s difficult to trace its root form (the 3 letter word that is the basis of most Hebrew words) and it sticks in your mind for days – you have to find out what it means.

 What is גשפנקה – Gushpanka?

 The Oxford Hebrew Dictionary defines גשפנקה – Gushpanka as an authorization or seal (of approval).
 The words Ishur -אישור or Harsha’a – הרשאה are also used for this purpose.

 Morfix online Hebrew dictionary adds the Hebrew word נתן – Natan before גשפנקה – like this – נתן גשפנקה and they translate it as; to approve or to validate (gave approval, give validation)

 WikiDictionary tell us that גשפנקה – Gushpanka is an Aramaic word.
 It references two uses of the word in the Talmud Bavli, see here.
 Another example of its meaning: “An official stamp of authorization by person/institution on a document, on conduct or action”.

 Finally, WikiDictionary translates it to ‘legitimization’.

 Now that you have mastered the meaning of גשפנקה – Gushpanka, you can learn more Hebrew words, phrases, anagrams, homonyms, acronyms, abbreviations and other fun things…